dawdleryang/object_detection/README.md

 8) # to submit the results
     please follow the instruction from ”Hackathon Infra User Manual“ to submit your detection results.

+    git push your modified codes to your private repository.

     !!!DO PUSH YOUR CODES FOR EVERY SUBMISSION YOU MADE FOR CODE VERIFICATION PURPOSE!!!